 Patients can expect a fast recovery after undergoing laser skin resurfacing at SpaMedica.
 There is normally some swelling for the first 7 days after the procedure.
 Patients can use ice packs for the first 48 hours to reduce the swelling.
 Also, people should sleep with their heads elevated to reduce inflammation.

-Dr. Mulholland will recommend a facial cleanser to use as part of the aftercare instructions.
+You will be recommended a facial cleanser to use as part of the aftercare instructions.
 Patients must wash their face with this cleanser twice a day to prevent infection.
 It’s also important for people to clean their face daily to remove the dead skin cells.

 Patients must also protect themselves from the sun after undergoing laser skin resurfacing.
 When going out in direct sunlight, it’s critical to wear sunscreen, a hat, and sunglasses.
 Reapplying the sunscreen as needed since sunlight exposure can cause hyperpigmentation.

 Yes.
 Non-ablative lasers can be used to treat all skin types.
-Dr. Mulholland will assess your skin tone and the type and choose the right laser for your treatment.
+An assessment to your skin tone and type will determine the right laser for your treatment.
 Ablative lasers, like CO2 and Erbium should not be used on darker skin types.
 Radiofrequency resurfacing, with the coated protective needles, can be used on darker skin types.

 Aggressive settings will give you great results in a single treatment.
 With more moderate settings, you will notice some results after a single treatment, but you will achieve the best results by undergoing a series of treatments.
 The number of treatments you require depends on your skin tone, type, and issues you want to correct.
 Many people undergo 3 laser skin resurfacing treatments for optimal results.